How Will Gold Coast Masters Games Affect Family Holiday

 How will that impact a family of 2 adults and 2 children enjoy normal Gold Coast holiday things while the games is on?

 Hi, yes the Masters Games are on in the Gold Coast every 2 years.
-This year it is 6th to 14th November 2010.
-You can check calendars for other years below:
+Usually they are on even years starting around the beginning of November and running for around 10 days.

 Firstly, mostly the athletes are... well how can I say this politely.... mature !?!
 Masters sports in general start around 35 years old and range upward to an almost dizzying 90 plus.
 As you can see not likely to interfere with your family holiday much at places like the Gold Coast theme parks or other family venues.